+Small towns in Missouri offer historic charm and Midwestern heritage.
 Museums in small communities often reveal significant historical or cultural tidbits about the area.
 It’s particularly enjoyable to discover something of special interest when visiting one of these spots.
-Here’s a sampling of small town museums you can find in the Show-Me State.
+Here’s a sampling of small-town museums you can find throughout the Show-Me State.

 The National Stars and Stripes Museum and Library

-Located about 45 miles south of Cape Girardeau in Bloomfield, the museum is dedicated to celebrating the importance of the Stars and Stripes newspaper to the United States military and citizens.
+Located about 45 miles south of Cape Girardeau in Bloomfield, this small town in Missouri touts a museum dedicated to celebrating the importance of the Stars and Stripes newspaper to the United States military and citizens.
 The museum documents the history of Stars and Stripes, beginning with the first issue – published during the Civil War by Union troops in November 1861 – and continuing through the wars of the 20th and 21st centuries and into the modern era.

 With more than 7,000 square feet of multimedia exhibits, the museum gives visitors the opportunity to explore America’s military history from another viewpoint.
 The comprehensive exhibits begin in the Civil War Room.
 Learn how Iowa and Illinois troops, after defeating a pro-South Missouri State Guard, set up camp in deserted Bloomfield and began an American military heritage.
 Entering the World War I Room via a replica trench, visitors are introduced to the publication’s editors, cartoonists and Doughboy poetry.